kaizten/kaizten.github.io/development/vue/style-guide.md

 SOLID principles are a set of guidelines to write maintainable and scalable code.
 They are not limited to certain programming languages or technologies and can be applied to any kind of software development, including front-end development.

-**29. Single Responsibility Principle (SRP).** It always feels right to write a single class/function that takes up the entire burden of business logic.
+29. Single Responsibility Principle (SRP).
+It always feels right to write a single class/function that takes up the entire burden of business logic.
 The problem with this approach is that your code will become unpredictable, the technical term is “not maintainable”.
 Suppose you have a highly complex class with multiple responsibilities, and you need to make a slight change to one of these functionalities.
 How are you gonna be able to track the effects of this change throughout the entire behavior of this class?
 This is where the SRP rule comes into play.
 If you limit each class to a single responsibility, you no longer have to worry about the consequences of a needed change within that class, as you will have a much easier time understanding the effects of this change in your class.

 Consider the following example:
 ```javascript